Our global agreements

 The Convention track is one of the Cancun Agreements under which countries made voluntary pledges to reduce or limit greenhouse gas emissions by 2020.
 New Zealand has made pledges under the Convention track which, together with pledges from 90 other countries, cover 85% of global emissions.

 Global Climate Action Agenda

-New Zealand is a keen participant in the Global Climate Action Agenda (GCA) that was established at COP22 in Marrakech, Morocco.
-At COP23, we convened a side-event, Precision Technology for Agriculture Development, to highlight how precision farming tools and methods can reduce emissions, increase climate resilience, and improve productivity.
+New Zealand is a participant in the Global Climate Action Agenda (GCA), established at COP22 in Marrakech, Morocco.
+To demonstrate an area of climate action in which we have particular expertise, we convened a side-event at COP23, Precision Technology for Agriculture Development, to highlight how precision farming tools and methods can reduce emissions, increase climate resilience, and improve productivity.
 New Zealand also engages with a range of initiatives as part of the GCA, including the Powering Past Coal Alliance, the Climate and Clean Air Coalition, the NDC Partnership, and the 2050 Pathways Platform Partnership.

 Alongside the Convention and, New Zealand participates in a range of other climate change meetings and forums.
 These strengthen and complement the work of the Convention in limiting global climate change.